European Commission Joint Research Centre (JRC) (2021)

 - 3rd prize: EUR 15,000

-The jury may also decide to allocate 2-3 honourable mentions to projects that have a particular merit.
+The jury could also decide to allocate 2-3 honourable mentions to projects presenting a particular merit.